 Most people respect this.

-Anyone found abusing the staff in person or on the telephone will be given a warning and may result in them leaving the practice.
+Anyone found abusing the staff in person or on the telephone will be given a warning and may result in being removed from the practice.

 If you are seriously unhappy with the quality of service you have the right to register with another practice without notifying us.